-How to Write a Villain: 6 Scenes Your Story Needs
+How to Write a Good Villain: 6 Scenes Your Story Needs

 Hannibal Lecter may be one of the only exceptions to this trope.
 He is brilliant, sophisticated—and wildly dangerous.
 And he owns this.

-It’s part of what makes him so terrifying.
-He knows the wrongs he commits, and gets energized by them.
+It's part of what makes him so terrifying.
+He knows the wrongs he commits, and he's energized by them.

 The same goes for the Joker in Christopher Nolan's Dark Knight series.